 “Her name is Peggy.
-She was a the daughter of a witch when our mirrors were being made in the Victorian times.
-Her mother’s coven did terrible things to Peggy, torturing and performing curses upon her to practise their powers.
-At some point as she grew up they acquired their mirror to this dimension.
+She was the daughter of a witch when our mirrors were being made in Victorian times.
+Her mother’s coven did terrible things to Peggy, torturing and performing curses upon her to practice their powers.
+At some point, as she grew up they acquired their mirror to this dimension.
 During one of their horrendous rituals, Peggy took on a demonic presence and began to kill the coven of witches.
 Her own mother used a banishing spell and locked her in the mirror.
 For many years she lived here alone as a wraith, growing further insane the whole time.
 Yet she was still very powerful.
 As the years passed she learned to manipulate the mirrors.
 One day she came out and pulled me inside.
 She didn’t wish to be a man and so left me with my body.
 I asked daily to be released, she ignored and left me trapped here.”
 Alfred wiped his eyes.
 “I don’t know why but she’d been unable to leave again since she got me.
 That was how it was until she found her way into your home and grabbed you.
 As I say, she seemed to love the way you look.
 You see, she is now Claire in your world and you are nobody in here with me.”

 I was shocked by the revelations as to what was happening to me.
 If I had a body, I was sure I’d be spinning and nauseous.
 Without one, I was still stunned but I felt empty.
 “So, will Peggy return?”

 “Would you, if you got your body back with a whole new world to monopolize out there, my dear?”
 Alfred rose and caused the chairs to disappear.